dcs-chalmers/rusty-benchmarking-framework/readme.md

     * `-o`, `--one-socket` to run on one socket (specific for our test environment).
     * `-i`, `--iterations` to specify how many iterations to run the benchmark.
     * `-e`, `--empty-pops` if you want to include empty dequeue operations.
+    * `-q`, `--queue-size` to specify the sizes of bounded queues.
+    * `-d`, `--delay-nanosecond` to specify how many nanoseconds delay between each operation.
+    * `--spread` - To specify the spread for the `ping-pong` benchmark type.
+    * `--write-stdout` - If you want to output to stdout instead of a file.
+    * `--thread-count` - To specify the amount of threads in the `ping-pong` benchmark type.
     * `-h`, `--help` to print help.
     * `-V` `--version` to print the version of the benchmark.
-    * `-d` `--delay-nanoseconds` to change the delay between operations.
     * `--path` to change where the output of the benchmark is put.

-# TODO
-* Fix different implementations for queues
-* Add to config to be able to choose which queue to test